prashantcfc/gocowin/README.md

 Golang based API bindings for CoWIN project.

-This project also includes a compiled binary that can be used on Windows, for checking slot availability of COVID vaccines in India.
+This project also includes a compiled binary that can be used on Windows, for checking slot availability of COVID-19 vaccines in India.

 In addition, you can clone the source code & build your own binary on Windows or Linux platform using: